top of page

-As the days grow shorter and the temperature drops, you get that extra hour of sleep by turning the clocks back.
+As the days grow shorter and the temperature drops, we also get that extra hour of sleep by turning the clocks back when daylight saving time ends each fall.
 It might seem like a small adjustment, but have you ever wondered how this change affects your kids?

-The end of daylight saving time can disrupt not only your sleep patterns but also have a significant impact on your family.
+The end of daylight saving time can disrupt not only your own sleep patterns, but it can also have a significant impact on your family.
 In this post, we'll explore how moving the clocks back in the fall affects your kids' sleep, mood, and overall well-being.
 We'll delve into the science behind this phenomenon and discover practical tips to help your kids adjust smoothly to the time change.

 The time change in the fall can disrupt your kids' sleep patterns, making it harder for them to fall asleep and wake up at their usual times.
 Our bodies have an internal clock, known as the circadian rhythm, which regulates our sleep-wake cycle.
 Even a small shift in this rhythm can throw off our internal body clock, leading to sleep disturbances.